joffrey-bion/krossbow/docs/stomp/config.md

 :   Like `receiptTimeout` but only for the receipt of the DISCONNECT frame.
     This is ignored if `gracefulDisconnect` is disabled.

-    Note that if this timeout expires, the [StompSession.disconnect] call doesn't throw an exception.
+    Note that if this timeout expires, the `StompSession.disconnect` call doesn't throw an exception.
     This is to allow servers to close the connection quickly (sometimes too quick for sending a RECEIPT/ERROR) as [mentioned in the specification](http://stomp.github.io/stomp-specification-1.2.html#DISCONNECT).

+`subscriptionCompletionTimeout`
+:   When the session is disconnected or when an error occurs, subscription flows complete or throw an exception.
+    This timeout defines how long the STOMP session will wait for subscribers to reach this completion/error before cancelling them along with internal coroutines.

+    Slow subscribers that take longer than this timeout may miss messages that were buffered before the completion or error, because they will instead get a `CancellationException`.
+The original error will be provided as cause of the cancellation in this case.
+They may miss previously buffered messages.

 `gracefulDisconnect` (default: true) { #gracefulDisconnect }
 :   Enables [graceful disconnect](https://stomp.github.io/stomp-specification-1.2.html#DISCONNECT).